Letztes Update: 20. Mai 2025

 Antwort der Redaktion

-Breadth-First Search is a fundamental algorithm used to explore nodes and edges of a graph.
-It works by exploring all the nodes at the present depth before moving on to nodes at the next depth level.
-This approach ensures that the shortest path in an unweighted graph is found.
+The Breadth-First Search (BFS) is often considered the simplest pathfinding algorithm.
+It works by exploring all nodes at the present depth before moving on to nodes at the next depth level.
+This makes it an excellent choice for unweighted graphs where the shortest path is desired.

 Last updated 3 mins ago